HexBliss/PyDictGen/README.md

 <li>In QG (QuickGen) mode:
 	<ul>
 		<li>The program automatically adds 1 to the maximum value so that it will be included in the range command
 		<li>The program generates the dictionary with hybrid versions of the baseword as well.
-These versions replace certain letters with the number often used in place of them, such as "I" with "1", "E" with "3", and "A" with "4"
+These versions replace certain letters with the numbers often used in place of them, such as "I" with "1", "E" with "3", and "A" with "4"
 	</ul>
 <li>In AP (Append) mode:
 	<ul>